matsui528/faiss_tips/build.md

 cd build/faiss/python
 python setup.py install
 ```
+This will update your python environment (You can uninstall it by `pip uninstall faiss`).

 Finally, you need to specify the PYTHONPATH.
 Activate it, and write it on `~/.bashrc`.
 ```bash